How To Properly Use, Remove & Dispose Of Gloves During COVID-19

 When should we be wearing gloves?

-First and foremost, the CDC does currently recommend using gloves to clean and disinfect around your home, particularly if you're using harsh disinfectants like bleach.
+First and foremost, the CDC does currently recommend using gloves2 to clean and disinfect around your home, particularly if you're using harsh disinfectants like bleach.
 Linda Lybert, the executive director of the Healthcare Surfaces Institute, a nonprofit that works to mitigate the spread of infectious disease in hospitals, also recommends using gloves to open packaging that you're bringing into your home from outside, like that which holds groceries and takeout food, in order to mitigate the chance of exposure.
 (After all, though the virus is primarily spread from person to person, it seems to be able to live on surfaces for up to several days.)

-As of right now, wearing gloves out of the house does not seem to provide any extra protection against the virus and may actually give people a false sense of security.
+As of right now, wearing gloves out of the house does not seem to provide any extra protection against the virus and may actually give people a false sense of security3.
 All in all, it's a waste of resources and you're better off sticking to other best practices like keeping an appropriate distance (6 feet or more) from others while in public.

 How to put on and remove gloves properly.